diiogofer/VetHotelManager/mike/proj/README.md

 - - setArea()
 - - area <= 0 handling
 #### Checks
 - h12 and H12 are the same id
+- changes hotelChanged to true if value was changed

 ## 4.4.4
 ### TODO
 - UNTESTED
+- dubious Adequacy enum implementation
 - DoChangeHabitatInfluence
 - - ? exception handling
 - - ? no habitat